wendlingd/Browse-InfoSeeking-PubMed/README.md

 ## Details ##

-Through this basic Python script, the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272, becomes a useful tool for accessing this research by individual audience types.
+Through this basic Python script, the Persons branch of the MeSH tree becomes a useful tool for accessing this research by individual audience types.
 The script provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.